 4-H Center, The Ohio State University

-The purpose of the conference is to be a venue for members of The Ohio State University community to share innovative and interesting, evidence-based ideas for the improvement of teaching effectiveness and student learning outcomes.
-Last year, we were pleased to host 150 attendees from a variety of departments, our largest attendance yet.
-We look forward to continuing to host this robust interdisciplinary exchange of pedagogical theory and classroom practice in 2017
+The purpose of the conference is to provide a venue for members of The Ohio State University community to share innovative, interesting, evidence-based ideas for the improvement of teaching effectiveness and student learning outcomes.
+Last year, we were pleased to host over 190 attendees from a variety of departments, our largest attendance yet.
+We look forward to continuing to host this robust interdisciplinary exchange of pedagogical theory and classroom practice in 2018.

 Topics and Categories for Proposals

 We invite proposals for presentations on any topics related to enhancing the quality and effectiveness of university teaching and student learning.
 Proposals may be interdisciplinary or specific to one or a group of disciplines.
 This year’s conference theme is Creating Inclusive Connections.

 You may select one of two formats for your presentation:

 - A 50-minute individual session, in which you engage the participants in an interactive discussion about your topic.
 We expect that session presenters will also exemplify excellent teaching through the instructional methods used during the session.

 - Lightning Round Teaching Tip presentation is a fast-paced, dynamic session in which participants can get new ideas to use in their classrooms right away.
 Presenters can share teaching tips, assessment ideas, a class activity – anything that you do that makes for a great “nugget” of knowledge for your fellow teachers.
 Each speaker will have a maximum of 8 minutes to present, and should provide one handout.
 This structure is similar to pecha kucha or Innovate’s Faculty Showcase.
 You can see an example of the Innovate presentations here.